The saying ‘a good friend is hard to find’ doesn’t seem true when surrounded by good friends; we don’t think about what makes a good friend.

 I hope you have one or two people demonstrating what makes a good friend.
 If not, pray for God to bring you a good friend.

-You can work on demonstrating these 6 qualities of what makes a good friend and it should serve as a friend boomerang.
+Work on demonstrating these 6 qualities of a good friend, which should serve as a friend boomerang.

 Ultimately what makes a good friend is being a good friend.
 Don’t be tempted to give up too easily; it is worth persevering for the reward of a good friend.